Guides / Building Search UI / Going further

 // the React state.

-// We bypass the state update if the input is focused to avoid concurrent
+// Bypass the state update if the input is focused to avoid concurrent

 // updates when typing.